 After your deposit is received, you’ll be mailed a credit card to use as you would any other credit card.
 Whether you’re reserving a hotel room online or making a purchase at your local grocery store, the person on the other side of the register will be none the wiser to the fact your card is a secured card.

 With many secured cards, you’ll have the opportunity for credit line increases with responsible use.
 By using the card to help elevate your credit score and/or establish credit history, you should then be able to close the account and apply for an unsecured card.

 Your deposit will then be refunded to you, so long as it wasn’t used to cover missed payments.

 Yes, but only when used responsibly.
 There are two primary rules to follow when using your secured card to improve your credit.

 Always Pay On Time

 On-time payments are the most important factor when calculating your FICO credit score.
-In fact, they account for 35% of your credit score.
+In fact, on-time payments account for 35% of your credit score.

 Keep Your Credit Utilization Ratio Below 30%

 In this example, you would never want your balance to exceed $300.
-Your credit utilization ratio is the second-most important credit score determinant, accounting for 30% of your FICO score.
+Your credit utilization ratio, or rather your amounts owed, is the second-most important credit score determinant, accounting for 30% of your FICO score.